woll-an/robotics-explained/content/inversekinematics.md

 # Algebraic Inverse Kinematics

-For algebraic inverse kinematics, an equation system is constructed and solved.
-For our planar robot we can use the three equations for the forwards kinematics and solve them for $q_0$, $q_1$ and $q_2$.
+For algebraic inverse kinematics, an equation system is set up and solved.
+For our planar robot we could use the three equations for the forwards kinematics and solve them for $q_0$, $q_1$ and $q_2$.
 These equation are

 $$\phi_{O,ee} = q_0+q_1+q_2$$